-Naturalist-led activities include walks, hikes, camping, backpack and horseback programs and various other adventures.
-Visit the Sunol Visitor Center for information about these programs and the self guiding Indian Joe Nature Trail.
+Naturalist-led activities include walks, hikes, birding outings, family activities, nature arts and crafts, virtual programs and various other adventures.
+Visit the Sunol Visitor Center for information about these programs.
 To browse naturalist-led programs online visit, EBParksOnline.org.

 Please do not short cut trails in steep areas, or slide in the grass on hillsides or banks.
 Erosion is ugly and expensive to control.
 See Mileage for a description of selected hikes.